Microsoft/BotBuilder-Location/CSharp/README.md

 *UseNativeControl:*

 Some of the channels (e.g. Facebook) has a built in location widget.
 Use this option to indicate if you want the `LocationDialog` to use it when available.

+# Sample
+You can find a sample bot that uses the Bing location control in the [BotBuilderLocation.Sample](/BotBuilderLocation.Sample) directory.

 *ReverseGeocode:*